eqcorrscan/EQcorrscan/eqcorrscan/doc/intro.rst

 **pip install eqcorrscan**

 Most codes should work without any effort on your part.
-However you may need to install the openCV-python package yourself.
+However you will need to install the openCV-python package yourself.
+We recommend installing openCV version 3, and we recommend installing it from source - it is available via anaconda, but it will run faster if you compile it yourself, and it will give more consistent results.
+See |pyimagesearch| for details for install on all operating systems (including raspberry pi, which EQcorrscan runs on too :) ).

 On Linux with Python 2.7: